OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/build-versions-in-team-build.md

 You can mix and match these two methods.
 For example, you might prefer to use OctoPack and the `/p:RunOctoPack` MS Build argument, but then use the Push and Create Release tasks from the extension.

 :::warning
-**Octpack and .NET Core**
+**Octopack and .NET Core**
-Octopack is not compatibile with .NET core and we suggest using the extension instead.
+Octopack is not compatible with .NET core and we suggest using the extension instead.
 :::

 ## Versioning When Using OctoPack